 Many aging adults experience a significant decrease in their hearing abilities over time.
-Seniors and those who provide them with home care in Oakville should note that hearing loss is not an unavoidable part of the aging process.
+Seniors and those who provide them with home care, Oakville families trust, should note that hearing loss is not an unavoidable part of the aging process.
 However, there are things your elderly loved one can do to help preserve his or her hearing and overall ear health throughout the years.

 Use Cotton Swabs Properly

 Although cotton swabs have slim tips designed for scratching a stubborn itch deep within the ear canal, these products are only meant for cleaning the outer portion of the ear.
 Your loved one should never place cotton swabs inside of the ear or use other slender items for inner ear cleaning.
 Inserting anything into the ear can cause inner ear damage and may force dirt and wax further back, leading to compaction.
 If itchy ears are a persistent problem, your loved one should schedule appointments with a hearing care professional for a proper ear cleaning.

 Extremely loud noises are among the most common causes of hearing loss, especially when people are exposed to the noise for an extended period of time.
 The volume settings on headphones and speakers should never be turned all the way up.
 Your loved one should always wear ear protection when excessive noise is present.

 Address Any Hearing Loss